Programmable photonic waveguide arrays: opportunities and challenges: Characterization and control

 \subsection{Device control}

 Once an effective model is established, the next step is to design a controller that can precisely manage the model to achieve the desired target functionalities.
 This requires inverse mapping of the tuning parameters to their corresponding unitary operations.
-Studies have shown that this can be achieved using machine learning methods~\cite{youssry2020modeling,youssry2024experimental, bohlin2006practical}.
+Studies have shown that this can be achieved using machine learning methods~\supercite{youssry2020modeling,youssry2024experimental, bohlin2006practical}.
 A significant challenge in this process is that the experimental resources needed to accurately train a machine learning model may become impractical.

-A study with a 3-PWA system~\cite{youssry2024experimental} revealed that the method in Sec~\ref{section:basic} is incomplete for modeling a fabricated physical device.
+A study with a 3-PWA system~\supercite{youssry2024experimental} revealed that the method in Section.~\nameref{section:basic} is incomplete for modeling a fabricated physical device.
 This work shows that by relaxing the tri-diagonal Hamiltonian assumption and allowing for a complex-valued Hamiltonian, the fitting performance of the model is improved significantly.
 This is due to the fact that the fabricated device is non-homogeneous along the propagation direction due to either material non-homogeneity or imperfect electrode alignment.
 This suggests that a fabricated device deviates notably from the model of an ideal device.

-A linear relationship between the device’s control parameters and the tridiagonal Hamiltonian model presented in~\cite{Yang_2024} has been shown to be valid to a certain extent.
-Moreover, a model-free approach has also been demonstrated~\cite{yang2024programmablesingle}.
+A linear relationship between the device’s control parameters and the tridiagonal Hamiltonian model presented in~\supercite{Yang_2024} has been shown to be valid to a certain extent.
+Moreover, a model-free approach has also been demonstrated~\supercite{yang2024programmablesingle}.
 This approach involves building lookup maps based on the measurements obtained from different control configurations.
-Reinforcement learning methods have also been demonstrated to solve this control problem \cite{fouad2024modelfreedistortioncancelingcontrol}.
-Furthermore, algorithms that enable progressive self-configuration using transparent detectors in MZI networks have been extensively applied~\cite{miller2013self_oe,miller2013establishing,miller2013reconfigurable,miller2013self_invited}.
-Such algorithms have been extended to the Clements' scheme~\cite{PhysRevApplied.18.024019} and a more compact version recently~\cite{hamerly2022asymptotically}.
+Reinforcement learning methods have also been demonstrated to solve this control problem~\supercite{fouad2024modelfreedistortioncancelingcontrol}.
+Furthermore, algorithms that enable progressive self-configuration using transparent detectors in MZI networks have been extensively applied~\supercite{miller2013self_oe,miller2013establishing,miller2013reconfigurable,miller2013self_invited}.
+Such algorithms have been extended to the Clements' scheme~\supercite{PhysRevApplied.18.024019} and a more compact version recently~\supercite{hamerly2022asymptotically}.
 Developing similar algorithms to characterize PWA networks could be an intriguing area for further research.